Series Funding Meaning, Seed to Series C

 What founders usually underestimate

 The challenge is rarely memorizing what comes after Series A. It is getting the basics right early enough that later diligence does not break momentum.
-That means cleaner SAFEs, better investor tracking, tighter cap table records, and a clearer story about how the startup grows.
+That means cleaner SAFEs, better investor tracking, tighter cap table records, and a clearer story about how the startup grows before the next investor meeting starts.

 Funding stages at a glance